Agrarian South: Journal of Political Economy

 Aims & Eligibility

-The Samir Amin Prize has been established by the Editorial Board of Agrarian South in honour of Amin’s exemplary scholarship and path-breaking contributions to the study of the capitalist world economy and the challenges faced especially by the peoples of the South.
-The Prize is awarded every two years to an author whose article has been published in the journal and is either a postgraduate student or received a Doctoral degree within five years of publication of the article.
+The Prize is awarded every two years to an author whose article has been published in the journal and is either a postgraduate student or received a postgraduate degree (Masters or Doctorate) within five years of publication of the article.
 Eligible articles must be single-authored.

 Prize winners